 Unable to decide, Luke keeps the boy (who I’ll call Var) with him to train as a Jedi, and sends the girl (Rey) away to be raised by a normal family on a remote planet (just as she was in the movie).
 Ben Solo and Var grow up together, trained by Luke, and become close friends.
 Meanwhile, the Sith lord Snoke discovers the existence of the Vader clones, finds the boy, and lures him to the Dark Side.
 Luke tries to protect Var, but ultimately loses.
 Var embraces his identity as the next Darth Vader (wearing the mask and all) and joins Snoke to build a new Empire.

-Var then tried to recruit Ben Solo to join him on the Dark Side.
+Var then tries to recruit Ben Solo to join him on the Dark Side.
 Together they can be more powerful than the Jedi and completely rule the galaxy.
-Ben is truly torn because he feels allegiance toward Luke and his parents, but also toward Var, his friend and blood relative, which he didn’t know before as Luke lied about Var’s true identity.
+Ben is truly torn because he feels allegiance toward Luke and his parents, but also toward Var, his friend and blood relative, which he didn’t know before, as Luke lied about Var’s true identity.
 Ben’s dilemma of torn allegiance toward Var and Luke/Leia/Han, his pull toward the light and dark, would be the bulk of the drama of episodes 7-9.
 Perhaps Luke kills Var in a lightsaber fight.
 He doesn’t want to fight him, but Var insists and Luke kills him out of self-defense.
 This is the final straw that sends Ben Solo to the Dark Side—seeing his Jedi master kill his best friend.
 Ultimately, 9 ends with Ben killing his father (Han) to join Snoke and become Kylo Ren, the next Darth Vader.

 The second trilogy (10-12) would be Rey’s story.
 Luke realizes she may be the only chance he has to defeat Snoke and Kylo, so he finds her and begins to train her in the Force, not revealing her true identity.
 When Snoke and Kylo discover Rey, they try to convince her to join them.
 The big “I am your father” twist would be Kylo telling Rey, “You are Darth Vader.”
 He tells her how Luke killed her clone brother and forced her into exile her whole life.
 Rey feels betrayed by Luke and feels a connection toward Kylo, technically her grandson, though they are around the same age.
 Rey’s arc would mirror that of Anakin’s in the prequels.
 Ultimately, she rejects the Dark Side and becomes “Ani Skywalker” instead of Darth Vader.
 She fails to save Kylo in the end, but she does save the galaxy.